 We are always seeking new colleagues to collaborate with from early career researchers seeking to learn new skills to established groups wishing to share expertise

 I collaborate with groups in the UK and abroad, including University of Oxford, University of Cambridge and University of Glasgow .
 I am a member of the Versus Arthritis National Pain Centre.

 I am currently developing projects looking at:

-The role of non-neuronal cells in the maturation of spinal and supraspinal pain processing over postnatal development
+The role of endogenous pain control systems in the function of spinal and supraspinal systems in health and disease